The scheme will last until 31 March 2021

 Applications made after someone’s period of self-isolation has ended

-Eligible individuals can make a claim up to 14 days after their period of self-isolation ended.
+Eligible individuals can only make a claim up to 28 after their period of self-isolation started.

 Applicants can apply on behalf of someone else.
-However, the £500 must be paid into a bank account in the name of the person for whom the application is being made (so, for example, if someone applied on behalf of a parent, the payment would be made into the parent’s bank account).
+However, the £500 must be paid into a bank account in the name of the person for whom the application is being made.

 Applicants who are quarantining after returning to the UK

-The Test and Trace Support Payment scheme does not cover people who are self-isolating after returning to the UK from abroad, unless they have tested positive for coronavirus or have been instructed to self-isolate by NHS Test and Trace.
+The Test and Trace Support Payment scheme does not cover people who are self-isolating after returning to the UK from abroad.

 Applicants who are furloughed

-The Authority is not required to provide a right of appeal against any decision not to award a payment however, we will offer any assistance possible to ensure any one has provided the necessary evidence to support a successful application.
+The Authority is not required to provide a right of appeal against any decision not to award a payment.

 How to contact us if you want to claim